goodybag/rk-tools/README.md

 rk-tools
 ========

-RockChip tools for RK29xx and RK30xx generations
+RockChip tools modified to work with both RK29 and RK30 boards.